egoist/awesome-esbuild/README.md

 - [Maho](https://github.com/egoist/maho): An attempt to build a SSR framework with esbuild and React.
 - [Vite](https://github.com/vitejs/vite): An ESM-based build tool, using esbuild to transform JS/TS code.
 - [Snowpack](https://github.com/pikapkg/snowpack): The near-instant build tool for modern web apps, using esbuild to transform JS/TS code.
+- [serverless-esbuild](https://github.com/floydspace/serverless-esbuild): A Serverless framework plugin to bundle JavaScript and TypeScript with extremely fast esbuild

 ## Go Ecosystem